Chocolate-Almond Buttercrunch Toffee Recipe

-Which means it’s gotten cold, gray, and dreary.
+While Paris is always beautiful, winter comes, and the city gets cold, gray, and touch dreary.
 In fact, it’s so cold that I refuse to go outside until spring.
-Believe me, all those romantic photos of Paris you see are taken during the spring and fall are very deceptive and although beautiful, it would take a mighty big levier (crowbar) to get me outdoors.
+Believe me, all those romantic photos of Paris you see are taken during the spring and fall are very deceptive.
+And although it’s very pretty, it would take a mighty big levier (crowbar) to get me outdoors some of these days.

 My recipe for Chocolate-Almond Buttercrunch Toffee is easy: You chop nuts, you make a syrup, and then you pour the syrup over the nuts.
 Sprinkle some chocolate over it, spread it out, and finish it with more nuts.
 That’s it.
 There’s no fancy techniques and the only special equipment you’ll need is a candy thermometer; they’re easily found online, and in most supermarkets.
 (Yes, really.
 Take it from someone who lurks in supermarkets, searching for things like candy thermometers, late at night.)